Funding Public Interest

 Emory University School of Law Loan Repayment Assistance Program (LRAP) Description

-Because of the Emory University School of Law’s (“Law School”) desire to facilitate students’ ability to accept public interest jobs upon graduation, Emory has developed a loan repayment assistance program (LRAP).
-The program offers financial assistance to students who choose to go into lower-paying public interest employment and who have accumulated substantial debt from Law School educational loans.
-Specifically, Emory will provide a loan to a qualifying graduate to help with his or her annual Law School loan payments.
-After completing one (1) year of Eligible Employment, the Emory LRAP loans to the graduate will be entirely forgiven.
+Because of the Emory University School of Law’s (“Law School”) desire to facilitate students’ ability to accept public interest jobs upon graduation, the Law School has developed a loan repayment assistance program (LRAP).
+The program offers financial assistance to students who choose to go into public sector employment and who have accumulated substantial debt from Law School educational loans.
+Specifically, the Law School will provide a loan to a qualifying graduate/applicant to help with his or her annual Law School loan payments.
+After completing one (1) year of Eligible Employment, the Emory LRAP loans to the graduate/applicant will be entirely forgiven.

 A. Eligible Classes.
-This program, subject to annual review and modification, applies to Law School JD graduates, beginning with the class of 2004.
-Graduates must apply no later than February 15, 2014, to be guaranteed eligibility for the LRAP; late applications may be considered if funds are available.
+This program, subject to annual review and modification, applies to Law School J.D. graduates, beginning with the class of 2004.
+Graduates must apply no later than March 31, 2017, to be guaranteed eligibility for the LRAP; late applications may be considered if funds are available.

-Graduates are only eligible to apply to participate in the LRAP for a period of five consecutive years beginning with and including their first year of participation, subject to the leave of absence described in Section II.G., below.
-An example of the application of this rule is as follows: a graduate who first enters the LRAP Program in 2014 would be eligible to apply for subsequent LRAP loans in 2015, 2016, 2017, and 2018.
+Graduates are only eligible to apply to participate in the LRAP for a period of ten consecutive years beginning with and including their first year of participation, subject to the leave of absence described in Section II.G., below.
+Prior applicants who previously exhausted their years of eligibility under the old limit of five years, or who stopped applying because their income exceeded the income limitations in place in earlier plan years, will be eligible for additional years up to ten, subject to the leave of absence described in Section II.G. below.

-B. Eligible Employment.
-Only graduates working in Eligible Employment will qualify for the LRAP.
-“Eligible Employment” is defined as follows: a full-time job practicing law that requires a Juris Doctor degree; that qualifies as “Public Interest Work,” as defined below; and that meets the income eligibility requirements of Section II.C.
+Only graduates/applicants working in Eligible Employment will qualify for the LRAP.
+“Eligible Employment” is defined as follows: a full-time job for which a Juris Doctor degree is required or preferred; that qualifies as “Public Sector Work,” as defined below; and that meets the income eligibility requirements of Section II.C.

-“Public Interest Work” is defined as: (1) work for an organization qualifying for tax exemption under Internal Revenue Code section 501(c)(3) and exempt from tax under section 501(a); and/or (2) work for federal, state, or local government.
+“Public Sector Work” is defined as: (1) work for an organization qualifying for tax exemption under Internal Revenue Code section 501(c)(3) and exempt from tax under section 501(a); and/or (2) work for federal, state, or local government.
 For purposes of this plan, federal judicial clerkships are not considered eligible employment.
-Whether work undertaken outside the United States qualifies as “Public Interest Work” under the terms of the LRAP will be considered by the LRAP Committee on a case-by-case basis.
+The LRAP Administrator on a case-by-case basis will consider whether work undertaken outside the United States qualifies as “Public Sector Work” under the terms of the LRAP.

 C. Income Eligibility.
-Qualifying graduates will be eligible to receive loans according to the following schedule:
+Qualifying graduates/applicants will be eligible to receive loans according to the following schedule:

-For purposes of the LRAP, “income” means gross income as defined by Section 61 of the Internal Revenue Code, and includes, among other things, the graduate’s annual salary, and allowances provided by an employer for living quarters and subsistence.
+For purposes of the LRAP, “income” means gross annual salary paid by applicant’s employer and includes allowances provided by an employer for living quarters and subsistence.
 Income, for purposes of the LRAP, also includes all income not subject to tax.
 Any unearned income received during LRAP participation, including, but not limited to, tax-free income from investments or trusts, inheritances or gifts, and child support payments received, must be treated as income in the year of its receipt.
-For purposes of LRAP, “income” is further defined in Section II.D. and II.E.
+For purposes of LRAP, “income” is further defined in Section II.D.

 E. Dependents Allowance.
-The graduate’s annual income will be decreased by $3,000 for each of the graduate’s qualifying dependents.
-Qualifying dependents will be determined by the LRAP Committee.
+For applicants who are not on an income driven repayment plan, the graduate’s annual income will be decreased by $3,000 for each of the graduate’s qualifying dependents.
+Qualifying dependents will be determined using the applicant’s most recent federal income tax return.

 F. Qualifying Loans.
-For purposes of this plan, all Law School educational loans are included in the graduate’s total debt.
+For purposes of this plan, all Law School educational loans are included in the applicant’s total debt.
 Qualifying loans include institutionally approved and certified Law School loans such as federal Stafford, federal Perkins, federal Graduate Plus, and private education loans administered through the Emory University Financial Aid office.
-Bar review loans do not qualify for the LRAP.
-The committee administering the LRAP has the discretion to determine whether other loans or debts not listed above qualify.
-It is an assumption of this program that a graduate’s loans are at standard rates of repayment; otherwise qualifying loans which have been accelerated will not be eligible for the LRAP.
-For the purposes of this plan, standard rates of repayment include the Pay As You Earn repayment plan, Income Based Repayment (IBR), and Income Contingent Repayment (ICR), all of which make the borrower eligible for loan forgiveness.
+Bar review loans also qualify for the LRAP.
+The LRAP Administrator has the discretion to determine whether other loans or debts not listed above qualify.
+It is an assumption of this program that an applicant’s loans are at standard rates of repayment; otherwise qualifying loans that have been accelerated will not be eligible for the LRAP.
+For the purposes of this plan, standard rates of repayment include the Pay As You Earn (PAYE) repayment plan, Income Based Repayment (IBR) and Income Contingent Repayment (ICR), all of which make the borrower eligible for loan forgiveness.
 Public service loan forgiveness is available directly through Pay as You Earn, and the College Cost Reduction and Access Act makes public service loan forgiveness possible for those who choose the IBR or ICR repayment plans.

 H. Default.
 Graduates who are in default on qualifying educational loans shall not be eligible for participation/continued participation in the LRAP program.